Thanatisia/SharedSpace/Docs/Git/commands/git.md

                 + set-url [remote-repository-server]              : Set and add the remote repository server URL only
                 + show [origin-alias]                             : Show entries for that origin/URL
                 + remove [origin-alias]                           : Remove the specific origin/URL
+        - sparse-checkout : Use sparse-checkout to manage the target directory you want to work with, instead of checking out the entire repository
+            - Synopsis/Syntax
+                ```console
+                git sparse-checkout {options} <argument> [actions] <target>
+                ```
+            - Notes
+                - After setting the sparse-checkout directory/file, checking out to a new branch will clone only the specified directory/file
+                    ```console
+                    git checkout -b [new-branch-name]
+                    ```
+            - Options
+            - Actions
+                - `add [target-directory|file-path]` : Set and append a target directory/file you want to checkout and clone
+                    - Notes
+                        + This will not overwrite any existing contents within that same parent
+                - disable : Disables the current sparse-checkout session and checkout the entire repository; Opposite of `sparse-checkout init`
+                - help : Display help message; List all commands
+                - init : Enable the ongoing sparse-checkout session and checkout the existing sparse-checkout target contents; Opposite of `sparse-checkout disable`
+                - `set [target-directory|file-path]` : Set a target directory/file you want to to checkout with
+                    - Notes
+                        + You can call this multiple times in order to checkout multiple distinct paths
+                        + Using this in paths that already exists will overwrite all child contents with the newly-specified directory/file
         - status : Specify current git status
         - switch : Switch to another branch
             - Synopsis/Syntax